kyletan1995/defenseAnalysis/README.md

 ### firstIteration
 Files including firstIteration in their name are the datasets + rough work that's done to complete the first iteration of this project.
 This includes solely the defensive stats of the countries vs their opponents.
+[Kept historically to track previous progress, due to feeback this is irrevelant.]

 ### secondIteration
 Files in this folder and with the name secondIteration are the rough work + datasets done to complete the second portion of the project.
 This includes looking at the relative stats of how each team performes against their opponents.
+[Kept historically to track previous progress, due to feeback this is irrevelant.]

 ### thirdIteration
 Files in this fodler includes the rough work done in the regression analysis.
+[Kept historically to track previous progress, due to feeback this is irrevelant.]